Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 * Licenses Used

 ## Go Live
 You’re ready to start with your first tranche of applications to Assess and Protect.
-(Review the [Quick Start Guide](user-starthere.html#quickstart) one more time, just for good measure.)
+(Review the [UI Introduction](user-starthere.html#ui-intro) one more time, just for good measure.)

 ## Review
 After each application is onboarded, your CSCP will hold the following meetings to ask a few questions.